wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

-# Linux: _THE_ Operating System
+# Why do Astronauts use Linux?
+Because you can't open Windows in space...

 ~ _Christian Peters_

 ## Definition

-"Linux is an operating system designed _by_ developers _for_ developers." - [Dr. Travis Doom](https://people.wright.edu/travis.doom)
+"Linux is a system designed _by_ developers _for_ developers." - [Dr. Travis Doom](https://people.wright.edu/travis.doom)

 > Linux is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.
 > Popular Linux distributions include Debian, Fedora, and Ubuntu.
 Commercial distributions include Red Hat Enterprise Linux and SUSE Linux Enterprise Server.
 Desktop Linux distributions include a windowing system such as X11 or Wayland, and a desktop environment such as GNOME or KDE Plasma.
 Distributions intended for servers may omit graphics altogether, or include a solution stack such as LAMP.
 Because Linux is freely redistributable, anyone may create a distribution for any purpose.
 [Wikipedia](https://en.wikipedia.org/wiki/Linux)

 ## Getting Started

 Let's break down that tech-jargon Wikipedia article.
+Linux is actually NOT an OS.
+Linux is the kernel.
+Linux distributions are OSes.
+There's a famous copypasta about this:

+> What you’re referring to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux.
+Linux is not an operating system unto itself, but rather another free component of a fully functioning GNU system made useful by the GNU corelibs, shell utilities and vital system components comprising a full OS as defined by POSIX.

+> Many computer users run a modified version of the GNU system every day, without realizing it.
+Through a peculiar turn of events, the version of GNU which is widely used today is often called “Linux”, and many of its users are not aware that it is basically the GNU system, developed by the GNU Project.
+There really is a Linux, and these people are using it, but it is just a part of the system they use.

+> Linux is the kernel: the program in the system that allocates the machine’s resources to the other programs that you run.
+The kernel is an essential part of an operating system, but useless by itself; it can only function in the context of a complete operating system.
+Linux is normally used in combination with the GNU operating system: the whole system is basically GNU with Linux added, or GNU/Linux.
+All the so-called “Linux” distributions are really distributions of GNU/Linux.

-Linux is an open source operating system, meaning that anyone (including you) can look at the source code and even modify it to fulfil your wildest dreams (Yes, really.
+Linux is open source, meaning that anyone (including you) can look at the source code and even modify it to fulfil your wildest dreams (Yes, really.
 People go nuts with this stuff.
 If you're interested, I would highly recommend checking out r/unixporn on Reddit).
-Linux is separated into "distributions" which are essentially just different versions of the OS with the only major difference being the package manager (the thing that manages packages... duh).
+Linux is separated into "distributions" which are essentially just different OS versions with the only major difference being the package manager (the thing that manages packages... duh).
+Again, Linux distros aren't _technically_ Linux, however it's the norm just to call it that to make it easier.
 You can choose any Linux distribution, **however for purposes of learning, I would recommend installing Elementary OS,** which can be downloaded [here](https://elementary.io).
 Fair warning, this OS is a "pay what you want" meaning if you want it for free, enter $0 in the place to pay for the link.

 Again, any Linux distribution can be downloaded and installed for free on any machine that you would like.
 However, you don't have to have a dedicated computer just to run Linux.
 There are many other ways to enjoy the OS even from the comfort of your native Windows environment!